JacobDev1/xl-converter/README.md

 Every image is checked with each of the 3 formats (Optimized PNG, WEBP and JPEG XL) to deliver **the tiniest file size** without any loss of quality.

-**Maximum efficiency** option prolongs the conversion, but grants encoders more time to shrink the images.
+**Max Compression** option prolongs the conversion, but grants encoders more time to shrink the images.

 ### Intelligent Effort